 F-1 visa holders must maintain a full course-load (at least 18 hours of attendance a week.)
-Attendance is calculated as a percentage at the end of each term (4 weeks) and students are required to maintain a minimum of 80% attendance per term.
+Attendance is calculated as a percentage at the end of each term (8 weeks) and students are required to maintain a minimum of 80% attendance per term.
 The HEI-Los Angeles expects regular and punctual attendance in all courses.
+Students are marked absent if they sleep in class, speak any language other than English, , use personal computers, electronic devices, and telephones for activities unrelated to the class being taught.